-In 2010, a total of 514 Canadian non-profit organizations submitted 544 unique social service programs for recognition and evaluation in the Donner Awards Program.
-Hailing from 216 different communities in ten provinces, these organizations distinguished themselves in seven categories of social service delivery: Counselling Services/Crisis Intervention, Education, Prevention and Treatment of Substance Abuse, Provision of Basic Necessities, Services for Children, Services for People with Disabilities, and Services for Seniors.
+In 2012, a total of 541 Canadian non-profit organizations submitted 554 unique social service programs for recognition and evaluation in the Donner Awards Program.
+Hailing from 203 different communities in ten provinces, these organizations distinguished themselves in seven categories of social service delivery: Counselling Services/Crisis Intervention, Education, Prevention and Treatment of Substance Abuse, Provision of Basic Necessities, Services for Children, Services for People with Disabilities, and Services for Seniors.

-2010 Finalists and Award Recipients
+2012 Finalists and Award Recipients

-This year, 21 unique programs were selected as finalists in the 2010 Donner Awards (see page 42).
+This year, 21 unique programs were selected as finalists in the 2012 Donner Awards (see page 42).
 These finalists represent the top three organizations in each category.
 Recipients of the seven \$5,000 category awards are shown in italics.

-William H. Donner Award for Excellence in the Delivery of Social Services self-motivated youth who lack resources or support to enhance their education.
+William H. Donner Award for Excellence in the Delivery of Social Services

 The prestigious William H. Donner Award for Excellence in the Delivery of Social Services is presented to the best organization overall.
-This year the \$20,000 award goes to Educational Program Innovations Charity Society, an organization dedicated to helping